lummie/dns-dodo/README.md

     dns-dodo update-dns --pat=[your-pat] --domain=[domain-name] --sub-domain=home

-Poll for changes to your external IP using the `--poll` flag (`-p`).
+Poll for changes to your External IP Address using the `--poll` flag (`-p`).

     dns-dodo update-dns --pat=[your-pat] --domain=[domain-name] --sub-domain=home -p

 Polling uses a default interval of 1 minute.
 Use the `--pollfreq` (`-f`) flag to customise the polling frequency.
-The following will poll for updates once per hour.
+The following will poll for updates once per hour:

     dns-dodo update-dns --pat=[your-pat] --domain=[domain-name] --sub-domain=home -p -f=1h